pinobatch/zap-ruder/README.md

 how long the trigger switch on the gun in port 2 is held before it is released.
 This is the only test that works on an HDTV.

-Because the Zapper pulls the trigger down harder than the Control Deck can pull it back up, the switch will usually appear active for at least 5 frames.
+Because the Zapper pulls the trigger line to ground harder than the Control Deck can pull it back up, the switch will usually appear active for at least 5 frames.

 Toys
 ----